For the previous entry in this series, click here.

 1567-77: 5-8 Inuit brought to France and England

 In my earlier posts on Columbus I failed to note that the explorer sent over two dozen Carib and Taino captives back to Spain in 1494.
-Giovanni de'Bardi wrote that several Spanish caravels had returned from the West Indies carrying spices, gold, sandalwood, and "twenty-six Indians of diverse islands and languages." ("Letter from Seville," 19 April 1494, in Geoffrey Symcox and Blair Sullivan, Christopher Columbus and the Enterprise of the Indies [Boston: Bedford/St. Martin's, 2005], p.
+Giovanni de'Bardi wrote that several Spanish caravels had returned from the West Indies carrying spices, gold, sandalwood, and "twenty-six Indians of diverse islands and languages." ("Letter from Seville," 19 April 1494, in Geoffrey Symcox and Blair Sullivan, Christopher Columbus and the Enterprise of the Indies [Boston: St. Martin's, 2005], p.
 100.)
 Adding these 26 men and women to those listed above makes a total of 603-605 Native Americans brought to western Europe between 1493 and 1577.

 Of these about 420, or 70%, were Tainos and Caribs brought to Spain by Columbus and his associates between 1493 and 1496.
 Another 130 were Inuit or Indians from the northeastern edge of North America (Micmacs, Penobscots, and Hurons).
 Nearly all of the rest were Tupi-Guarani villagers from Brazil.
-Apart from the aforementioned Hurons, none were from the North American interior.
+Apart from the aforementioned Hurons, none came from the North American interior.

-At least 460 (75%) of these travelers were brought to Spain and Portugal and sold as slaves.
+At least 460 (75%) of these travelers were kidnapped o Spain and Portugal and sold as slaves.
 The rest accompanied European explorers as trophies, translators, or living advertisements for colonization (as with the 50 Tupi-Guaranis displayed at Rouen in 1550).
 We may speculate that as Europeans stopped bringing Indians to Europe as slaves -- due to legal prohibitions and the greater demand for slave labor in the Caribbean -- the total number of Indians brought to Europe in the late 16th and 17th centuries also fell.
 Forthcoming entries in this series will determine whether or not this is an accurate guess.

 For the next entry in this series, click here.